Our Mistakes

 We continue to struggle with the balance between disclosing as much information as possible and avoiding disincentives to share information.
 We will not find a solution in every case, but feel that we mishandled this one.

-Steps we have taken to improve: We have let Acumen Fund know that we regret this incident and resolved to be more careful about quoting from representatives and grant applications in the future.
+How we addressed our mistake: We let Acumen Fund know that we regret this incident and resolved to be more careful about quoting from representatives and grant applications in the future.

 May 2009: Failed to remove two private references from a recording that we published